ArizalMuluk/issaw-package/README.md

-# issaw: Simple Additive Weighting (SAW) Method in Python
+# issaw: Simple Additive Weighting (SAW) Library

-This Python library provides a simple and efficient implementation of the Simple Additive Weighting (SAW) method, a widely used Multiple Criteria Decision Making (MCDM) technique.
-SAW is particularly useful for evaluating alternatives based on multiple criteria with different weights.
+**issaw** is a Python library for implementing the Simple Additive Weighting (SAW) method for Multi-Criteria Decision Making (MCDM).
+It provides functions for normalizing decision matrices, calculating preference values, and now also **ranking alternatives based on their preference scores.**

+## Features

+- **Normalization:** Normalizes the decision matrix based on criteria types ('benefit' or 'cost').
+- **Preference Calculation:** Calculates preference values for each alternative based on normalized values and weights.
+- **Ranking:** **NEW!** Ranks alternatives based on their preference scores, providing a clear order of preference.

 ## Installation